kartzone1/salt-formula-cobbler/README.md

 Formula to install/manage Cobbber

-Install and configure cron and set up cron tasks.
-Tested on CentOS 7.4.
+Install, configure and set up Cobbler.
+Tested on CentOS 7.

 .. note::